Carmel-Vald/Signal-Processing-Sampling-Reconstruction/README.md

-# Signal-Processing-Sampling-Reconstruction
+# Signal Processing – Sampling & Reconstruction (MATLAB)

+This project demonstrates key concepts in Digital Signal Processing (DSP) using MATLAB.
-MATLAB implementation of Fourier transform, sampling, downsampling, upsampling, and reconstruction (ideal, ZOH, FOH).
-Includes visualizations and audio synthesis.
+It includes Fourier analysis, sampling theory, downsampling, upsampling, and reconstruction using **ideal (sinc), ZOH**, and **FOH** filters.
+The project also includes full visualizations and audio signal synthesis.

+---

+## 📌 **Project Structure**